 Besides impeccable copywriting credentials, Mike has considerable journalistic experience including five years as a freelance business copywriter with the Manchester Evening News.
-He’s also the published author of many articles and features in UK trade and professional publications, as well as being a member of the National Union of Journalists and Chartered Institute of Public Relations.
+He’s also the published author of many articles and features in leading UK trade and professional publications such as Huffington Post.

 You’ll get a clearer idea of this from the newsletter copywriting examples below: